 ½ Tbsp (3 g)freshly grated ginger

-4stalks green onion, sliced lengthwise, and cut into 1 inch (2 cm) strips
+4stalks green onion, sliced lengthwise, cut into 2 cm strips

 - To a large bowl, add the cabbage and sea salt.
-Massage the salted cabbage for a few minutes, as the salt helps to draw water out of the cabbage and softens it.
+Massage the salted cabbage for a few minutes.
+The salt helps to draw water out of the cabbage and softens it.

-- Pour the water overtop the cabbage and let the cabbage rest on the counter for at least 2 hours, or up to 6 hours; you'll notice the cabbage will continue to shrink in volume in that time.
+- Pour the water overtop the cabbage and let the cabbage rest on the counter for at least 2 hours, or up to 6 hours.

 - In the meantime, to a food processor, add the garlic, gochugaru, soy sauce, shallot, ginger, and sugar.
 Blend until a smooth consistency is reached.